-Review: A Quiet Kind of Thunder
+Review: A quiet Kind of Thunder by Sara Barnard

 This book has such an inspiring concept!
 A girl with selective mutism meets a deaf boy.
 Before reading A Quiet Kind of Thunder, I didn’t know much about selective mutism at all, and I’m glad that this story is able to educate its readers on this topic in a way that is entertaining and pretty adorable.
 The primary method of communication in the book is sign language, and there are a few signs scattered throughout the book so the reader can learn a few simple phrases along with Steffi.
 While I am neither deaf nor a selective mute, I feel like Sara Barnard did a good job of avoiding stereotypes in her novel.
 The way this story is written comes across as respectful, which is exactly how a story about health should be.

 I really enjoyed Steffi’s character.
 She is so caring and tries to remain positive, even though her anxiety makes it difficult.
 What I especially liked about Steffi is the fact that she makes a lot of mistakes around Rhys.
 She forgets sometimes that he can’t hear her favourite songs, and Rhys is understanding of that.
 All this makes the book more believable and relatable.

 Although I enjoyed A Quiet Kind of Thunder, there were certain points where the pacing bothered me.
 Once Steffi and Rhys’s relationship was established, the book got pretty boring and repetitive.
 The beginning was amazing, but halfway through, the story just fell flat.
 Because of this, I was unable to enjoy it as much as I would have liked.
 It really has the potential to be a 5 star book.